shirleyfyx/Country-Search/README.md

 ### API Used:

 Rest Countries API - for fetching country details.
-OpenWeatherMap API - for fetching weather details based on latitude and longitude.
+<p>OpenWeatherMap API - for fetching weather details based on latitude and longitude.

 ### Styling: